Greece Moments Greece Moments

 #3 The volcanic rocks of Falakro

-The island of Limnos is of volcanic origin and in some places the activity of the fire-breathing giants has left spectacular traces.
-Just like the wondrous rock formations of cooled lava covering parts of the north coast of Limnos.
+The island of Limnos is of volcanic origin, and in some places, the activity of these fire-breathing giants has left spectacular traces.
+Such as the wondrous rock formations made of solidified lava that cover parts of Limnos’s north coast.

 limnos kap falakro vulkan griechenland